Return to home page

 Example of a Pantone® swatch bookSpot colours are most often specified in Europe and North America using the Pantone system.
 Swatch books like the one shown here are used to select colours, and the 'ingredients' for that colour of ink are shown underneath.

-Example of how MetalFX printing worksMetalFX® works on the basis that CMYK (see above) inks are transparent — so when printed on top of specially modified silver ink (MFX Base Silver), it will allow the silver to show through the CMYK, and thus create the illusion of unlimited metallic colours.
-The MFX Base Silver has special qualities that allow the CMYK inks to "stick to it".
+Example of how MetalFX printing worksColorlogic® works on the basis that CMYK (see above) inks are transparent – so when printed on top of specially modified silver ink, it will allow the silver to show through the CMYK, and thus create the illusion of unlimited metallic colours.
+The base silver has special qualities that allow the CMYK inks to adhere to it.

-If you would like to incorporate Metallic colours in to your next design simply design in CMYK as normal.
+If you would like to incorporate metallic colours in to your next design simply design in CMYK as normal.
 Please supply us with a printed proof, accompanying your file, detailing the areas to be metallised and the colours to be used.

 Questions